the-sdet/cucumber-summary-reporter/README.md

 * Scenario table Background color will be - `#efefef`
 * And Subtotal Background Color will be - `#090909`

+## Example of Usage
+An Example of Usage of the Library can be found here: https://github.com/pabitra-qa/UsingCucumberSummaryReporter

 ## Authors